Lighthouses of Gaza, Palestine

 - * Light House Restaurant

 - Date unknown.
 Active; focal plane about 17 m (56 ft); continuous white light.
 Approx. 13 m (43 ft) round tower with lantern.
-A night time photo is available, and Google has a distant satellite view.
+Ali Hejazi has a 2016 photo, a night time photo is available, and Google has a distant satellite view.
 Located on the beachfront about 2 km (1.25 mi) southwest of the fishing harbor.
 Site open, tower closed.

 - * Gaza

 - 2016.
 Active; focal plane about 16 m (52 ft); light characteristic unknown.
 14 m (45 ft) round tower with lantern; the tower is covered with multi-colored zinc and tin plates.
 Dr. Basem Naim's photo is at right, but the lighthouse is too new to appear in Google's satellite view.
 This lighthouse was designed by the artist Sharif Sarhan and built using materials recycled from buildings destroyed in the fighting with Isreali forces in 2014.
 The construction was funded by the A.M.
 Qattan Foundation and the Danish Center for Culture and Development.
 Located on the waterfront at Gaza's harbor.
 Site open, tower closed.

 - Date unknown.
 Demolished (we don't know if this beacon was ever lit.)
 Approx. 15 m (49 ft) round conical tower on a round cylindrical base, topped by a tall mast.
 Lightphotos.net has a December 2013 photo by Mahmud Hams, and Google has an indistinct satellite view.
 However, the light is not seen in a December 2015 street view by Hussam El-Madhoun.
 Formerly located on the north breakwater of Gaza's harbor.
 Site open.

 Information available on lost lighthouses:

 Adjoining pages: North: Israel | South: Mediterranean Egypt